-In addition to obtaining a licence issued by the department to occupy Crown land, an organisation seeking to develop communication facilities or associated infrastructure must determine and obtain the required planning permissions.
-Depending on the proposal, this may be via:
+In addition to obtaining the consent of both the tower owner and the department, co-user applicants are likely to require planning permission regarding their proposal.
+The co-user applicant must determine and obtain the required planning permissions.
+Depending on the infrastructure being installed, this may be via:

-- a development application for development consent under Part 4 of the Environmental Planning and Assessment Act 1979 (EP&A Act), which requires the consent of the department, as landowner, to enable lodgement with council, or - a complying development certificate under Part 4 of the EP&A Act, which requires consent of the department, as landowner, to enable lodgement with council or an accredited certifier, or - an environmental assessment under Part 5 of the EP&A Act where the proposal is for a matter that does not require development consent (and is not 'exempt or complying development').
+- a development application for development consent under Part 4 of the Environmental Planning and Assessment Act 1979 (EP&A Act), which requires the consent of the department, as landowner, to enable lodgement with council, or - a complying development certificate under Part 4 of the EP&A Act, which requires consent of the department, as landowner, to enable lodgement with council or an accredited certifier, or - the proposed activity is contained within the Commonwealth (Cwlth) Telecommunications (Low Impact Facilities) Determination 2018 and is to be undertaken at the site under the Cwlth Telecommunications Act 1997 and Cwlth Telecommunications Code of Practice 2021, and no further planning approval under the EP&A Act is required, or

+• an environmental assessment under Part 5 of the EP&A Act where the proposal is for a matter that does not require development consent (and is not 'exempt or complying development').

-Regardless of the planning approvals required, the applicant must enter into a licence agreement with the department to occupy Crown land.
+Regardless of the planning approvals required, the co-user applicant must enter into a licence agreement with the department to occupy Crown land.

-Development applications & complying developments
+Development applications & complying development